schedjoules/calendar-store-api/README.md

 An item\_class calendar is where the magic happens.
 This is where the user gets to see the actual data in the calendar file and can add that calendar to his of her calendar application.

-##Just to make sure there is no misunderstanding ...
-By using our API it is clear to you that all the data you access is proprietary.
-The data and images can not be used for any other purpose then agreed upon.
-Data can't be stored in any database other than on a users client for performance purposes.

 ##Caching
 Do your clients, yourself and us a favor and cache where you can.
 It will speed up your app and save bandwidth.
 * All requests we return will include an `ETag` or `Last-Modified` header so use `If-Modified-Since` and `If-None-Matched` in you requests.